karixdev/PolslCourseScheduleApi/README.md

 - phpMyAdmin
   - port: `8081`

-To start the application, run the `main` method from: `src/main/java/PolslCourseScheduleApiApplication.java`
+To start the application, run the `main` method from: `PolslCourseScheduleApiApplication.java`

 ## 4. Initial data